Local rigidity of Julia sets: Introduction

 \begin{rem}The $C^1$ case of Theorem \ref{thmmeasureversion} and \ref{conicalrigiditytoget} is less precise than the holomorphic or the real analytic case.
 We showed that, probably up to a complex conjugation, $f$ and $g$ are dynamically related.
 However, we can not show that the graph of $h$ has intersection with $Z.$ \end{rem}

 Combing the holomorphic case of Theorem \ref{thmmeasureversion} and \cite[Theorem 4.1]{dujardin2022two}, we get the following consequence for polynomial maps. \begin{cor} Let $f,g$ be two polynomial endomorphisms on $\P^1(\C)$ of degree at least $2$.
-Assume that one of $g$ is non-exceptional and \begin{points} \item[(1)] either $\sJ_g$ is disconnected; \item[(2)] or $\sJ_g$ is connected and locally connected. \end{points} Let $U\subset \P^1(\C)$ be a connected open subset.
+Assume that either $f$ or $g$ is non-exceptional and \begin{points} \item[(1)] either $\sJ_g$ is disconnected; \item[(2)] or $\sJ_g$ is connected and locally connected. \end{points} Let $U\subset \P^1(\C)$ be a connected open subset.
 Let $h:U\to h(U)\subseteq \P^1(\C)$ be a biholomorphic map such that $h(U\cap \sJ_g)=h(U)\cap \sJ_f$; if $\sJ_f$ is smooth, we assume further that $h_\ast (\mu_g)\propto \mu_f$ on $h(U)$.
 Then there exist positive integers $a$ and $b$ and an irreducible algebraic curve $Z$ in $\P^1(\C)\times \P^1(\C)$ such that $Z$ is preperiodic under $(f^a,g^b)$ and contains the graph $\{(h(x),x), x\in U\}$ of $h$. \end{cor} \begin{rem} Corollary \ref{corpoly} was proved by Luo \cite{luo2021inhomogeneity} in the case where $f$ and $g$ are polynomials with the same degree and $\sJ_g$ is connected and locally connected, and it was proved by Dujardin-Favre-Gauthier \cite{dujardin2022two} in the case $g$ is a Topological Collet-Eckmann polynomial (Topological Collet-Eckmann maps automatically satisfy (1) or (2)). \end{rem}

 Our another aim is to improve local conjugacies to algebraic correspondences.
-For instance, we prove the rigidity of marked length spectrums of real rational maps.
+For instance, we prove the rigidity of marked length spectrum of real rational maps.
 See Section \ref{4} for details. \begin{thm} Let $f,g$ be two endomorphisms on $\P^1(\C)$ of degree at least $2$ defined over $\R$ such that $f$ is non-exceptional.
-Let $N_f$ (resp. $N_g$) be $\R\cup\{\infty\}$ or be a compact interval contained in $\R\cup\{\infty\}$.
-Assume \begin{points} \item there exists a homeomorphism $h:N_f\to N_g$ such that $h\circ f=g\circ h$ on $N_f$; \item $f|_{N_f}$ has positive topological entropy and for every periodic point $x\in N_f$ we have $|df^n(x)|=|dg^n(h(x))|$, where $n$ is the period of $x$. \end{points} Then there exists an irreducible algebraic curve $\Gamma\subset \P^1(\C)\times \P^1(\C)$ which is periodic under $(f,g)$, movrover the intersection of $V$ and the graph of $h$ contains a Cantor set. \end{thm}
+Let $N_f$ (resp. $N_g$) be $\R\cup\{\infty\}$ or be a compact $f$-invariant (resp. $g$-invariant) interval contained in $\R\cup\{\infty\}$.
+Assume \begin{points} \item there exists a homeomorphism $h:N_f\to N_g$ such that $h\circ f=g\circ h$ on $N_f$; \item $f|_{N_f}$ has positive topological entropy and for every periodic point $x\in N_f$ we have $|df^n(x)|=|dg^n(h(x))|$, where $n$ is the period of $x$. \end{points} Then there exists an irreducible algebraic curve $\Gamma\subset \P^1(\C)\times \P^1(\C)$ which is periodic under $(f,g)$, moreover the intersection of $V$ and the graph of $h$ contains a Cantor set. \end{thm}